- WHERE TO BUY

 At Triple Seven we decided to address this challenge in our usual uncompromising way; we sourced a flat Dyneema material that looks and feels almost exactly like the standard black Nylon webbing, is even stronger and also MUCH lighter.
 With our lightweight risers made from this material, we have several advantages over the risers made from Dyneema cord:th.

-Although we’re still in the very final stages of certification, we already sent a wing to Ziad Bassil (of dustoftheuniverse.com fame) for him to review.
+We already sent a wing to Ziad Bassil (of dustoftheuniverse.com fame) for him to review.
 It pleases us no end to read that he is positively RAVING about it, in his trademark subdued style.
-We suggest you check out his conclusions over at http://ziadbassil.blogspot.com/ and
+We suggest you check out his conclusions over at http://ziadbassil.blogspot.com/ and arrive at your own conclusions.
+We’re expecting to be able

 We’d like to let the World know that only this morning we received the coveted phone call from Switzerland announcing that the S size has passed the certification tests.
 This means all sizes are now in production, and that the first batch of production Queen 2’s in size S will be arriving shortly.
 If you’re